 In addition to tips for energizing employees on Monday mornings, Mars recommends other ways to improve connectivity and employee well being:

 Implementing these tips can help your organization create a welcoming work environment that energizes employees.
-By rethinking the daily grind, and reconsidering when, how, and where to create fun, engaging opportunities, you can create the kind of culture than fosters collaboration and increases productivity.
+By rethinking the daily grind, and reconsidering when, how, and where to create fun, engaging opportunities, you can create the kind of culture that fosters collaboration and increases productivity.